opennms-forge/configplayground/README.md

 We want to verify that we can use a central component in OpenNMS as a Configuration Service.
 Here we verify that our concept works in the osgi context.

-# Open questions:
+# Questions to investigate:
-1. Can we hook into the persistence mechanism and use something different than the file storage?
+1. Can we hook into the persistence mechanism and use something different from the file storage?
 2. Can we notify OSGI that a configuration has changed?
+3. Can we deal with FactoryConfigurations?

 ## Set up Scenario
 * Download and extract apache-karaf-4.2.10
 * Edit startup.properties, add the line `mvn\:org.opennms.config/persistencemanager/1.0.0-SNAPSHOT = 7` This starts the persistencemanager at startup.
 * Edit custom.properties, add the line `felix.cm.pm=org.opennms.config.OpenNMSPersistenceManager`.
 This defines which persistence manager to use.
-* Go into each of the the 3 subprojects and build them: `mvn install`
+* Go into each of the 3 subprojects and build them: `mvn install`
 * Copy `./target/persistencemanager-1.0.0-SNAPSHOT.jar` to `apache-karaf-4.2.10/system/org/opennms/config/persistencemanager/1.0.0-SNAPSHOT/` (not sure why it doesn't take the jar from the local maven repo)
 * Start Karaf: `./bin/karaf`
 * Install blueprint: `feature:install aries-blueprint`